Joachim Camerarius

-Joachim Camerarius (12 April 150017 April 1574), the Elder, was a German classical scholar.
+Joachim Camerarius (12 April 1500 – 17 April 1574), the Elder, was a German classical scholar.
+His critical abilities, his deep understanding of Greek and Latin, and his wide-ranging knowledge of the ancient world made him one of the foremost German scholars of his time.

 Life

-He was born in Bamberg, in the Prince-Bishopric of Bamberg.
+Camerarius was born in Bamberg, in the Prince-Bishopric of Bamberg.
 His family name was Liebhard, but he was generally called Kammermeister, previous members of his family having held the office of chamberlain (camerarius) to the bishops of Bamberg.

-He studied at Leipzig, Erfurt and Wittenberg, where he became intimate with Philipp Melanchthon.
+He studied at Leipzig, Erfurt and Wittenberg, where he became a student and friend of Philipp Melanchthon.
 For some years he was teacher of history and Greek at the gymnasium in Nuremberg (Ägidiengymnasium).
 In 1530 he was sent as deputy for Nuremberg to the diet of Augsburg, where he helped Melanchthon in drawing up the Augsburg Confession.

 Five years later he was commissioned by Duke Ulrich of Württemberg to reorganize the University of Tübingen; and in 1541 he rendered a similar service at Leipzig, where the remainder of his life was chiefly spent.
 He played an important part in the Reformation movement, and his advice was frequently sought by leading men.

 In 1535 he entered into a correspondence with Francis I as to the possibility of a reconciliation between the Catholic and Protestant creeds; and in 1568 Maximilian II sent for him to Vienna to consult him on the same subject.
 He died in Leipzig on 17 April 1574.
-He was the father of the physician Joachim Camerarius the Younger.

-Camerarius' grandson Ludwig Camerarius was a leading figure of the Thirty Years' War, as head of the Palatinate government in exile.
+He was the father of the physician Joachim Camerarius the Younger, and his grandson Ludwig Camerarius was a leading figure of the Thirty Years' War, as head of the Palatinate government in exile.